Router

 You can also run the KV router as a standalone service (without the Dynamo frontend).
 See the Standalone Router component for more details.

-For all CLI arguments, environment variables, K8s deployment examples, and tuning guidelines, see the Router Guide.
+For deployment modes and quick start steps, see the Router Guide.
+For CLI arguments and tuning guidelines, see Configuration and Tuning.
 For A/B benchmarking, see the KV Router A/B Benchmarking Guide.

 Prerequisites and Limitations